MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Playbook_Defender.md

 1. Open the Microsoft Edge browser.

-1. In the Edge browser, navigate to the Azure portal at <https://security.microsoft.com>.
+1. In the Edge browser, navigate to Defender XDR at `https://security.microsoft.com`.

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.